Breword/tmux/Modifier-Keys.md

 ### Limitations of `Ctrl` keys

-There are only 32 ASCII control characters, so for ASCII keys there are only 32 control keys:
+There are only 32 ASCII control characters, so in most terminals there are only 32 control keys:

 - `C-@` is ASCII 0;